Plymouth Community Garden

 The Plymouth Community Garden is not just a place to grow vegetables and flowers, it is a place to GROW community.
 The gardening spaces are intended to provide a source of fresh vegetables for the plot holders, but it is also a place to learn, educate and help others.

-Plymouth has a great community garden and we want to make sure we are using to its full potential.
-With the COVID 19 emergency now is a time to help families in the community who need that extra homegrown item on the table.
-We are going to work with everyone who has already registered for a space and work on some self regulating of the garden.
+Plymouth has a great community garden and we want to make sure we are using it to its full potential.
+With the COVID-19 emergency now is a great time to help families in the community who need that extra homegrown item on the table.

 A few garden plots are are available at the community garden.
-If you would like a plot to be able to grow food for yourself or others, please call City Hall at 209-245-6941 ext.
+If you would like a plot to be able to grow food for yourself or others, please fill out the Garden Agreement below and drop if off at City Hall or call 209-245-6941 ext.
 254 for more information.

 Gardening Health and Safety Tips